aws-ia/terraform-aws-eks-blueprints/examples/observability/eks-cluster-with-amp-amg-opensearch/README.md

 '
 ```

-#### Set up an Index Pattern in OpenSearch to Explore Log Data
+#### Set up an Index Pattern in OpenSearch Dashboards to Explore Log Data

-You must set up an index pattern before you can explore data in the OpenSearch Dashboard.
+You must set up an index pattern before you can explore data in the OpenSearch Dashboards.
 An index pattern selects which data to use.
 Read more about index patterns [here](https://www.elastic.co/guide/en/kibana/current/index-patterns.html).

+- Make sure the SSH tunnel from the previous step is still established.
-- Log into the AWS console, navigate to Amazon OpenSearch Service, click on the "opensearch" domain and click on the link under __OpenSearch Dashboards URL__ to access the OpenSearch dashboard.
+- Log into the AWS console, navigate to Amazon OpenSearch Service, click on the "opensearch" domain and click on the link under __OpenSearch Dashboards URL__ to access the OpenSearch Dashboards.
-- Log into the OpenSearch dashboard with the credentials you set in `dev.tfvars`
+- Log into the OpenSearch Dashboards with the credentials you set in `dev.tfvars`
 - From the OpenSearch Dashboards Welcome screen select __Explore on my own__
 - On _Select your tenant_ screen, select Private and click __Confirm__
 - On the next screen click on the _OpenSearch Dashboards_ tile